Doing-it-All with Bounded Work and Communication: Graphs and Communication

 We denote by $L(n,d)$ the constructive Ramanujan graph on $n$ nodes and of node degree~$d$ as given by Lubotzky et al.~\cite{LubotzkyPS88}, for positive integers $n$ and~$d$.
 A self-contained exposition of this construction and a discussion of the expansion-type properties of the graphs are given by Davidoff et al.~\cite{DavidoffSV-book03}; Theorem~4.2.2 therein is relevant in particular.
 Any number~$d$ such that $d -1$ is an odd prime can be chosen as a node degree of~$L(n,d)$.
 The number of nodes~$n$ is either of the form $r(r^2-1)/2$ or of the form $r(r^2-1)$, where $r>2\sqrt{d-1}$ is an odd prime, depending on whether or not the prime $d -1$ is a quadratic residue modulo~$r$, respectively.
 We will use a fixed node degree denoted by~$\Delta_0$.

-Given a number $p$ of processors sufficiently large with respect to~$\Delta_0$, we set $x$ to the smallest positive integer with the property that $x(x^2-1)/2\ge p$.
+Given a number $p$ of processors, we set $x$ to the smallest positive integer with the property that $x(x^2-1)/2\ge p$.
 Let $r_p$ be a prime number between $x$ and~$2x$ that must exist by Chebyshev's Theorem on the distribution of prime numbers.
-Consider the corresponding Ramanujan graph of node degree $\Delta_0$ and of either $n_p=r_{p} (r_{p}^{2}-1)/2$ or $n_p=r_p(r_p^2-1)$ nodes.
+Consider the corresponding Ramanujan graph of node degree $\Delta_0$ and of either $n_p=r_{p} (r_{p}^{2}-1)/2$ or $n_p=r_p(r_p^2-1)$ nodes, assuming additionally that $n_p$ is sufficiently large.
 This graph $L(n_p,\Delta_0)$ has the properties that $n_p\ge p$ and $n_p=\Theta(p)$.
 If $n_p=p$ then nothing else needs to be done to model the $n_p$ processors.
 Otherwise, we let each processor simulate~$\cO(1)$ nodes, so that $n_p=\Theta(p)$ nodes of $L(n_p,\Delta_0)$ are simulated.
-The simulating $p$ processors are prone to crashes, and when such a simulating processor crashes, then this results in $\Theta(1)$ crashes of the simulated nodes.
+The simulating set of $p$ processors are prone to crashes, and when such a simulating processor crashes, then this results in $\Theta(1)$ crashes of the simulated nodes.
 For the simulation to provide the given results, it is sufficient for the presented constructions to have the property that replacing~$p$ by~$c p$ and $f$ by~$c f$, where $c>1$ denotes the number of processors simulated by one simulating process, preserves the validity of the used arguments and their conclusions.
-It is actually only Lemmas~\ref{lem:degree-power-of-Lp} and~\ref{lem:subgraph-property} (below) that directly refer to the properties of the graphs~$L(p,\Delta_0)$, and they pass the test, by inspection.
+It is actually only Lemmas~\ref{lem:degree-power-of-Lp}, \ref{lem:subgraph-property} and~\ref{lem:disjoint-are-connected} in this Section that directly refer to the properties of the graphs~$L(p,\Delta_0)$, and they pass the test, by inspection.
 This allows us to simplify the notation, so that henceforth we assume that~$n_p=p$ and refer to the graphs~$L(p,\Delta_0)$ by~$L(p)$.

 The expansion of a graph can be estimated by the eigenvalues of its adjacency matrix.
 The matrix is symmetric, hence its eigenvalues are real.
 Let the eigenvalues be denoted by

 for a graph of~$p$ vertices.
 The largest eigenvalue $\lambda_0$ of a regular graph is equal to its degree, which in the case of the graphs~$L(p)$ is~$\Delta_0$.
 The graphs~$L(p)$ have an additional property that their second largest in absolute value eigenvalue $\lambda=\max\{|\lambda_1|,|\lambda_{p-1}|\}$ satisfies the inequality